Metro Vancouver is a powerful purchaser in the region. In 2012, the total payments to Canadian suppliers by the regional district – over

 Institutional procurement can be an effective tool for creating more diverse, equitable and vibrant economies.

-This post is compiled from a Presentation to the Metro Vancouver Finance Committee, June 20
+This post is from a presentation to the Metro Vancouver Finance Committee on June 20, 2014.